• Skip to primary navigation

 Since that's a positive number, that means the trade was profitable.
 This makes sense, since the close was higher than the open, on a long trade.
 A negative number means that you have a losing trade.

-I know this is probably obvious to you, but there will be people who ask why I start with the close for a long and the open for a short.
-So I'm including that information to make this a complete tutorial for beginners.
+But there will be people who ask why I start with the close for a long and the open for a short.

 Step 2: Multiply by a Constant to Get Number of Pips